-A significant new feature of the ARHOME program is the Maternal Life360 HOME, a program modeled after the federal community bridge organization concept.
-Under the Maternal Life360 HOME plan, DHS will contract with hospitals to provide home-visiting services to Medicaid enrolled women with high-risk pregnancies.
+DHS will contract with hospitals to provide a broad array of intensive care coordination services for these populations within the ARHOME program (and to beneficiaries in other Medicaid programs who are participating in the Maternal Life360 HOME program).
+The care coordination services include home visitation for women with high-risk pregnancies and assistance addressing social determinants of health needs and enhancing life skills.
 The Life360 HOME hospitals will coordinate with the beneficiaries' medical providers, but medical services will continue to be covered by the individual's QHP or fee-for-service Medicaid.